csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 editor is already on that machine means you can work in confidence and comfort.

 Another huge benefit of Vim’s ubiquitous nature is, to put it bluntly, money.
-That’s not to suggest that it’s not worth spending money on a text editor—I firmly believe that you should invest in things that will make you more productive—but I really do not miss the pain involved in getting a new machine, and having to go through any (or all) of the following:
+That’s not to suggest that it’s not worth spending money on a text editor — I firmly believe that you should invest in things that will make you more productive — but I really do not miss the pain involved in getting a new machine, and having to go through any (or all) of the following:

 * Getting line managers to approve a payment for a text editor (it’s not about